mountaineerbr/shellChatGPT/man/README.md

 | `!s`    | `!session` \[*HIST_FILE*\]             | Change to, search for, or create history file.             |
 | `!!s`   | `!!session` \[*HIST_FILE*\]            | Same as `!session`, break session.                         |

-*:* Commands followed by a colon will append command output to prompt.
+*:* Commands with a *colon* have their output appended to the prompt.

-*‡* Commands with double dagger may be invoked at the very end of the input prompt.
+*‡* Commands with *double dagger* may be invoked at the very end of the input prompt.

 E.g.: “`/temp` *0.7*”, “`!mod`*gpt-4*”, “`-p` *0.2*”, “`/session`